 Vector Psychometric Group (VPG) is proud to offer cutting-edge software for web-based data collection and item response data analysis.

 With your renewable VPG subscription, you are entitled to many more benefits in comparison to previous licensing models.
-Click here to view a side-by-side comparison chart of features.
+Click here to view a side-by-side comparison chart of features, including exclusive educator benefits.

 Currently we offer no native Mac version of any of our programs currently available.
-However, if you have a dual-boot set-up or a Windows emulator, any of our programs should run without issues.
+However, if you have a dual-boot set-up or a Windows emulator, any of our programs should run without issues as long as your hardware is not using Apple’s proprietary ARM-based chips because of known compatibility issues.
 Note that we can only provide support for using the software and are unable to provide guidance on setting up a Mac to allow for a program to be usable.
 Parallels Desktop is the most frequently used of the emulators.
 VirtualBox is a free alternative from Oracle, but it can be very slow compared to Parallels.

 flexMIRT® is software specifically designed for the analysis of item response data, such as what can be obtained from a quality of life measure, attitude survey, or academic test.
 It is able to accommodate a wide variety of IRT models to factor structures that are both unidimensional and multidimensional (e.g., the items measure more than one concept). flexMIRT® provides a wide variety of item and model fit statistics and indices for evaluating results and produces several different types of IRT-based scores, depending on user request.
 While flexMIRT® is primarily a confirmatory modeling program, it has capabilities for performing EFA with analytic rotations as well.